RuiCalvin-Wu/RuiCalvin-Wu/README.md

 - 👀 I’m interested in IT-related programming such as software devloper, data engineer, data science and some Cybersecuity... :D
 - I am currently working on my AWS Cloud Computing Introductory Career - very excited and enjoying the experience working with AWS services and still discovering more...
 - 🌱 I’m currently learning some basic ehtical hacking techniques and intro into cybersecuity.
 I have also devloped application in Java and is currently specialising in java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- Instagram: _calvin.wu_

 <!---
 RuiCalvin-Wu/RuiCalvin-Wu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.